 One of myAgro’s exciting strategies is to help farmers generate more profit from their farms is to improve the machinery. myAgro’s first machine was a precision planter, which distinguishes itself from other planters by both planting and microsoding fertilizer at the same time.
 In Senegal, most farmers use some sort of animal-drawn planting machine that plants but does not fertilize.
 Women rarely own their own planter and generally borrow or rent from a male relative.
 Last year, myAgro began selling its own precision planter in Senegal, after designing, testing and selling the product in Mali over several years.
 The uptake of this precision planter has not been as fast as myAgro would like and needs to be adapted to the Senegalese context.

-To improve uptake, Autodesk marketing experts will help myAgro figure out a better design and improve messaging, branding, advertising, etc..
-Specifically, the Autodesk Team4Tech team will assist in the following areas:
+To increase uptake, Autodesk marketing experts helped myAgro figure out a better design and improve messaging, branding, advertising, etc..
+Specifically, the Autodesk Team4Tech team assisted in the following areas: